Kshana Kshanam: Plot

 They eventually find the envelope, which contains a storage receipt for the cloakroom at the railway station.
 Evading Nayar's henchmen and the police, Chandu and Satya face off against one of Nayar's henchmen at Chandu's apartment and tie him up.
 While Chandu goes off to meet his friend and decide what to do with the money they found, Satya is left to guard the henchman, who breaks free and subdues her, then calls Nayar.
-Chandu decides to keep half the money and return the rest but is ambushed by Nayar's henchmen and brought to his apartment, where he is forced to hand over the receipt.
+Chandu decides to keep half the money and return the rest, but is ambushed by Nayar's henchmen and brought to his apartment, where he is forced to hand over the receipt.

-However, the police are tipped off to their location by a police informant, and a shootout ensues.
+The police, tipped off to their location by a police informant, arrive at the location, and a shootout ensues.
 Chandu manages to subdue Nayar and get the receipt, and they head for the station with Nayar and the police in pursuit.
 The duo reaches the station and retrieves the money bag.
 They then climb the train to escape Nayar.
 At the next station, Nayar and his men board the train, leading to a fight between Chandu and the goons.
-Left with Nayar and one of his men, Nayar holds Chandu and Satya at gunpoint, demanding the money.
+Confronted by Nayar and one of his men atop the train, Nayar holds Chandu and Satya at gunpoint, demanding the money.

 In response, Chandu hangs the bag over the side, threatening to drop it if he shoots.
 Left with no options, Nayar decides to have the train stopped so that he can shoot them and retrieve the money, only for his henchman and the train driver to struggle and fall out of the train.
-Chandu unhooks the engine from the rest of the train, jumping back to grab the bag and jump off.
-With the engine out of control, it plows through many houses before finally ramming a wall and slowing down.
-Nayar is arrested by the police, and Chandu returns the money to Yadav, after being forced to do so by Satya.
-The film ends with Satya asking Chandru to drop her home, offering to introduce him to her mother, and an amused Chandu agreeing.
+Chandu unhooks the engine from the rest of the train, jumping back to grab the bag and jump off, while the engine crashes into several houses and stops.
+Nayar is arrested by the police, and Chandu returns the money to Yadav after Satya questions his motives.
+The film ends with Satya asking Chandu to drop her home, offering to introduce him to her mother, and an amused Chandu agrees.